snath007/Credit-Card-fraud-detection-application/README.md

 UI.html: This file is the frontend html page which acts as an interface to the user where the input parameters are taken and the predicted result is displayed.

+The dataset can be downloaded from kaggle site